Find something you love to do.

 Create communication among children and parents.

 Support each child in developing their intelligence for a life time of psychological and physical responsiveness.

 In moments like this, children experience what they will be like as adults.
 They make their own decisions with the confidence that comes from good experiences.
 The awareness that they are getting stronger and smarter is their coach.
 Anyone who teaches a child should respect the coach inside the child.
 When the child and I listen to each other, we use words less and observe more.
 We see movement in eyes and hands that tell us what is essential.
 We speak a language of reflex and instinct that lifts bodies higher and holds them in the air longer so that we can experience exhilarating moments of clarity.

 “Hi, Rudy.”
-I just met him and he greeted me like we were best friends.
+I just met him, and he greeted me like we were best friends.
 “Look what I can do.”
 He ran jumped and dove into the big fat mat.
 I watched him and remembered how much fun it is to be in a safe place to be free to go too fast to lose balance to bounce and roll.
 He ran back to me, “Did you see what I did.”
 That is how I met Will.
-Five years old and he had accomplished what I believe is most important in life.
-He knows who he is and how to take care of himself and he knows how to create a good relationship with someone else.
-Coaching Will has always been an easy conversation.
-We enjoy listening to each other.
-Will is and has always been a charismatic communicator.
+Five years old, and he had accomplished what I believe is most important in life.
+He knows who he is and how to take care of himself, and he knows how to create a good relationship.
+Will has always been a charismatic communicator.

 Whether he is performing for the NBA as a member of the Brooklyn Nets acro team or thrilling children as the mascot for the Mets, he continues to have the childhood freedom of knowing himself and the adult freedom of developing mind and muscle to reach his potential.

-I was inspired by Will on the day I met him and I still am.
+Will inspired me on the day I met him, and he still does.